sophiakibaker/Accessible-Python/README.md

 - Changing fonts, colours and text size in Google Colab
 - How to switch to and from dark and light mode in Google Colab
-- Setting up Syntax and Type checking in Google Colab (this is the closest equivalent to a spellchecker for Google Colab I have found as of yet)
+- Setting up Syntax and Type checking in Google Colab
+- Using autocomplete in Google Colab notebooks (this combined with Type checking is the closest equivalent to a spellchecker for Google Colab I have found as of yet)

 But the plan is to keep updating it with further resources as I find them.